-Stanford University is seeking a Clinical Trials Operations Manager 2 to direct the overall operational planning and activities for the entire clinical trials operations for department of institute.
+Job Code: 4938Job Grade: M Stanford University is seeking a Clinical Trials Operations Manager 2 to direct the overall operational planning and activities for the entire clinical trials operations for the Cancer Clinical Trials Office, with a focus on Pediatrics.
 Typically supervises Clinical Trial Operations Manager 1 and/or Managers of functional areas related to the research (i.e. Quality Assurance; Regulatory).

 Contribute to strategy and direction to establish objectives for the overall operation for a clinical trials organization.
 Lead implementation of strategy for organization.